 What Is a Carotid Endarterectomy?

 This is the type of surgery used to open a partly blocked artery.
 A doctor called a vascular surgeon will make a small cut in your neck at the site of the blockage.
 Blood flow is rerouted through a tube or clamped off.
-The surgeon opens up the carotid artery and cleans out the plaque, then she’ll stitch it closed.
-She may need to patch it with a piece of fabric or a small piece of tissue from one of your veins.
+The surgeon opens up the carotid artery and cleans out the plaque, then they’ll stitch it closed.
+They may need to patch it with a piece of fabric or a small piece of tissue from one of your veins.

 You might be put to sleep for the surgery, but it’s often done while you’re awake so the surgeon can watch for signs of problems.
 In that case, you’ll get medicine to make you relax and to block the pain.
 The surgery usually takes an hour or two.